loaydatrain/RT-PCR-Pooling-Methods/README.md

 # RT-PCR-Pooling-Methods
-Analysis of pre-existing RT-PCR pooling methods
+An analysis of pre-existing methods of pooling RT-PCR tests.
+Comparing their efficiencies and costs.

+Done under the supervisions of Prof. Prasad Krishnan in Spring 2020.